Chhinnamasta Temple: Description

-The temple is very old and the place Rajrappa finds mention in the Vedas, Puranas and Hindu scriptures as a "Shakti Peeth" which is flocked by devotees from Bihar, Jharkhand, West Bengal Assam and Nepal for worship of Goddess Chinnamastika.
+The temple is very old and is flocked by devotees from Bihar, Jharkhand, West Bengal Assam and Nepal for worship of Goddess Chinnamastika.
 Vedic book Durga Saptashati also mentions the temple.
 The art and architectural design resembles the design of temples of Tantrik importance.
 The temple is considered as notable as the tantrik site of Kamakhya Temple of Assam which has a similar architecture.
 The temple is one of the 10 Mahavidhyas.The ancient temple of Goddess was destroyed and later a new temple was constructed and the original idol of Goddess was placed in it.
 Animal sacrifice is still practised in the temple.
 The sacrificial animals are killed on Tuesdays, Saturdays and during Kali puja.